andreaheilrath/digital_garden/sci_com/science_denial/README.md

 A nice overview can be found in reference \[2] and in this course about Science Denial from Columbia College [online](https://columbiacollege-ca.libguides.com/c.php?g=718457&p=5130008)

+All anecdotal references McIntyre had, showed that to change their mind, personal interaction and trust are essential.